 respect to such coverage.

-5. Owner, by execution of this License Agreement, hereby agrees to assume responsibility for any and all claims and/or damage to persons or property arising out of or in any way related to Owner’s entry upon City property located at or near ______________ or Owner’s installation of a canopy [or ____________] over City property located at or near _____________________, and does hereby forever waive, release, relinquish, remise and discharge the City, its agents, employees, successors and assigns from any and all losses, costs or expenses (including reasonable attorneys' fees), damages, demands, liabilities, claims, actions, causes of action, suits, or judgments (collectively, "Claims") whatsoever of every name and nature, in law and in equity, including without limitation those related in any manner to any accident or injury to, or death of, any person, or any damage to property occurring on, in or in the vicinity of the area covered by this License Agreement, arising out of the presence in and use by the Owner of the area covered by this License Agreement.
+5. Owner, by execution of this License Agreement, hereby agrees to assume responsibility for any and all claims and/or damage to persons or property arising out of or in any way related to Owner’s entry upon City property located at or near 23 Ocean Avenue, Portland, Maine or Owner’s installation of a canopy and roof overhang over City property located at or near 23 Ocean Avenue, Portland, Maine, and does hereby forever waive, release, relinquish, remise and discharge the City, its agents, employees, successors and assigns from any and all losses, costs or expenses (including reasonable attorneys' fees), damages, demands, liabilities, claims, actions, causes of action, suits, or judgments (collectively, "Claims") whatsoever of every name and nature, in law and in equity, including without limitation those related in any manner to any accident or injury to, or death of, any person, or any damage to property occurring on, in or in the vicinity of the area covered by this License Agreement, arising out of the presence in and use by the Owner of the area covered by this License Agreement.

-6. This License may be revoked upon one (1) month written notice from the City to the Owner and shall automatically terminate in the event that the building located on the Owner’s property is destroyed, removed or otherwise ceases to exist on the site.
+6. This License may be revoked six (6) months after receipt by the Licensee of written notice from the City to the Owner in the event that the building located on the Owner’s property is destroyed, removed or otherwise ceases to exist on the site, and construction to rebuild said building has not begun within twelve (12) months of said destruction or removal.
+City acknowledges that Licensee may amend this Agreement, upon the written approval of the City, for the purpose of correcting and/or revising Exhibit A, to more accurately show the encroachments described above that are being licensed under this Agreement.

 CITY OF PORTLAND